 The Exhibitor Service Kit, also known as the ESK is your one stop guide to Show and Booth Rules and Regulations, shipping and move-in information, ordering carpet, furniture, booth services, etc. for your booth.
-The Exhibitor Service Kit is available at least 5 months prior to the show.
+The Exhibitor Service Kit will be available mid-March.

 Success: Tips for Pre-show Preparation and Onsite Action Items

 • Have you decided your goal for the show?
 Is it to write orders, get brand awareness, make connections?
 It sounds simple but having this answer can make your show even more successful.

 • Contact your customer base telling them you will be at the show and what booth your booth number is.

 • Know your Important Dates and Deadlines by setting calendar appointments for order discount deadline, mandatory booth approval form deadline and registration deadline to ensure you are saving money and have a smooth move-in.
 All dates can be found in the Critical Dates and Deadlines Checklist in your ESK.

 • Sponsorships can add that little something extra to help you stand out from the crowd.
 If you are interested in these opportunities, please contact your Account Manager.

 • Review the Show Policies regarding Literature, Product Distribution, Rolling Carts/Bags, and Identification Policy.